// The work · Practitioner record · Published research

 The condition

 A global bank with significant ambition in its liquidity business knew transformation was necessary.
-It did not know where to start, how to sequence, or how to align teams across Asia and then globally around a single direction.
 Multiple internal attempts had stalled.
-Regional leaders held divergent views on what transformation meant for their market.
+Regional leaders held divergent views on what transformation meant for their market, and no single governance model had been established to resolve the divergence.

 The break

 Board intent was clear.
 Regional execution was not aligned to it.
-The chain between strategy and market-level action had no translation layer.
-Each country team was deciding based on local interpretation.
-Regulatory requirements varied by jurisdiction with no coordinated approach.
+The chain between strategy and market-level action had no translation layer — each country team was interpreting independently, with no coordinated governance approach across jurisdictions.

 The intervention